Visuals to communicate research topics

 From June to November 2021, I was contracted by the Gay Project to develop ‘Crossroads’ – a small research project where I completed qualitative interviews of LGBTQ+ people of colour in Cork.
 The name was suggested by another queer activist to hint at the Irish tradition of meeting people at actual crossroads from different areas.

-The final report highlights issues groups with different intersectionalities, primarily brown people, go through in Cork society (and also mentions good things) and suggests a look at current policies and attitudes towards integration in Europe.
+The final report highlights issues groups with different intersectionalities, primarily brown queer people, go through in Cork society (and also mentions good things) and suggests a look at current policies and attitudes towards integration in Europe.

-Flower and atmospherics animations
+Flowers and atmospherics animations

 3D-animation and compositing